 To take advantage of the hunting opportunities unitized ranches provide, hunters must have a valid license for the season and species identified in each agreement.
-For maps and information on ranches that have entered into unitization agreements visit: http://www.wildlife.state.nm.us/hunting/maps/unitized-ranch/.
+For maps and information on ranches that have entered into unitization agreements visit: https://wildlife.dgf.nm.gov/hunting/maps/unitized-ranch/.
 Also, to assist and inform hunters in the field, signs will be posted on public and private property where unitization agreements are in effect.
-CarryMap shows all current unitizations (see page 152).